nuts-n-bits/bruh/README.md

 ## Wishful thinking

 - maybe target llvm-ir / c / js / ts / wasm also
-- Interpret a subset of rust code without having to change anything
+- Interpret a subset of rust code....
   - take a rust source, strip away `&`, `ref`, lifetime specifier
   - add supportive library functions
   - replace unsupported macros with whatever
-  - should be able to run in some cases :/
+  - maybe runnable in some cases :/
+  - is certainly not the design intention

 ## Snippets